John Cannan: 1980–1987

-Major's attempt to leave their relationship triggered a violent reaction from Cannan, who turned up at her house on New Year's Eve with a bottle of wine and, unbeknownst to her, a gun.
-Cannan strangled Major during the subsequent rape.
-Major was able to fight Cannan off and was taken to hospital in an ambulance.
+In early 1980, Cannan left his family and began a new relationship with a woman publicly known under the pseudonym "Sharon Major."
+Major's attempt to leave their relationship triggered a violent reaction from Cannan, who turned up at her house on New Year's Eve with a bottle of wine and, unbeknownst to her, a firearm.
+Cannan strangled Major during the subsequent rape, but she was able to fight him off and was taken to hospital in an ambulance.
 Cannan told her on the way to the hospital that he had meant to kill her.
-He later robbed a petrol station kiosk in February 1981, using a knife to threaten two female assistants.
-The following month, during a robbery at a ladies' knitwear shop, Cannan raped shop assistant Jean Bradford at knifepoint after threatening to stab her 17-month-old baby, who was in a back room; Bradford's mother arrived during the attack, only to be tied up by Cannan and forced to watch the attack.
+Later, in February 1981, Cannan robbed a petrol station kiosk, using a knife to threaten two female assistants.
+The following month, during a robbery at a ladies' knitwear shop, Cannan raped shop assistant Jean Bradford at knifepoint after threatening to stab her seventeen-month-old baby, who was in a back room; Bradford's mother arrived during the attack, only to be tied up by Cannan and forced to watch the attack continue.

 At Birmingham Crown Court on 26 June 1981, after pleading guilty, Cannan was sentenced to five years' imprisonment for raping Bradford and a consecutive three years for two counts of robbery.
-He served five years of his eight-year sentence, first at Bristol Prison before transfer to Portland, Dorset, and finally to London.
-From 25 January 1986 until the end of his sentence in July, Cannan was serving his sentence in open prison conditions in a prison hostel at Wormwood Scrubs Prison, meaning he was on day release at the time of the murder of Sandra Court in Bournemouth in May and in the lead up to Lamplugh's disappearance in July.
+He served five years of his eight-year sentence, first at Bristol Prison before transfer to The Verne Prison, and finally to London.
+From 25 January 1986 until the end of his sentence in July, Cannan was serving his sentence at a prison hostel outside Wormwood Scrubs Prison, meaning he was on day release at the time of the murder of Sandra Court in Bournemouth in May and in the lead up to Suzy Lamplugh's disappearance in July.
 Cannan attempted suicide in September by overdosing on paracetamol tablets.